AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/audit-metrics-sql.md

 ## Saving and exporting

-When the report meets your needs, save it to a dashboard by giving the report a distinct name, clicking **[!UICONTROL Save]**, and selecting the type of report you would like to save and the dashboard.
+When the report meets your needs, give the report a distinct name, click **[!UICONTROL Save]**, and select the type of report you would like to save and the dashboard.
 When auditing metrics, [!DNL Adobe] recommends saving the report as a `Table` and saving it to a test dashboard.

 After the report is saved, navigate to that dashboard by selecting `Go to Dashboard`.
 From there, you can export the data by finding the report and selecting **[!UICONTROL Options gear > Full `.csv` Export]** or **[!UICONTROL Full Excel Export]**.